Updated July 5, 2026

 Frequently Asked Questions

-Yes, the state data says Arkansas requires coverage for employers with 3 or more employees, so a business at that threshold should treat the policy as a compliance requirement rather than an optional add-on.
+Yes, Arkansas requires coverage for employers with 3 or more employees, so a business at that threshold should treat the policy as a compliance requirement rather than an optional add-on.

 It can help with medical expenses, lost wages, disability benefits, vocational rehabilitation, and death benefits, and the employer liability portion can help protect the business if an injured employee raises a claim beyond the basic benefits.

-The biggest drivers in the provided data are employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.
+The biggest drivers are employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.

 Employers in healthcare, manufacturing, retail trade, accommodation and food services, and transportation and warehousing often need a quote because those sectors are large parts of the Arkansas economy and can have meaningful workplace injury exposure.

-Yes, the state data lists sole proprietors, partners, farm laborers, and real estate agents as exemptions, but adding employees can change whether coverage is required.
+Yes, sole proprietors, partners, farm laborers, and real estate agents are exemptions, but adding employees can change whether coverage is required.

 Claims are filed through the Arkansas Insurance Department, so employers should keep payroll, employee, and policy records organized for state-related processing.

-You can focus on safety training, accurate job classification, clean claims history, and comparing quotes from active Arkansas carriers such as State Farm, Farm Bureau, Shelter Insurance, and Allstate.
+You can focus on safety training, accurate job classification, clean claims history, and comparing quotes from active Arkansas carriers such as Farm Bureau and Shelter Insurance.

 Workers compensation covers medical expenses, lost wages, rehabilitation costs, and death benefits for employees who are injured or become ill due to their work.
 It also provides employer's liability protection against lawsuits from injured employees.